One Love (Arashi song): Pre-release

 Prior to its release, the working title of the song was "I Love You".
-The song was first heard on the television program Ōsama no Brunch on April 26, 2008 as background music during the broadcast of the preview of the Hana Yori Dango Final movie.
+The song was first heard on the television program Ōsama no Brunch on April 26, 2008, as background music during the broadcast of the preview of the Hana Yori Dango Final movie.
 To build anticipation for the upcoming single, the song was also included in the repertoire for the group's Arashi Marks 2008 Dream-A-Live concert tour, along with a new song entitled "Green".
 On May 18, the single was available for pre-order on online music store CDJapan, in which both versions topped the pre-order ranking.
 The limited edition was also sold out in the online store in two hours.
 The full song was aired on Matsumoto's radio program Jun Style on May 24, 2008.

 Chart performance

 "One Love" debuted at the top spot on Oricon daily singles ranking with total index sales figure of 74,610 (130,568 estimated copies sold), and the weekly charts with sales in excess of 300,000 copies.
 The single is certified Double Platinum by the RIAJ for shipment of 500,000 copies.

 It is tied with "Love So Sweet" in terms of the number of consecutive weeks in the Top 10, with 5, before falling out to the 14th spot in its sixth week in the chart.
 The single peaked to the second spot in the daily rankings in its seventh week and landing fifth in the ranking that week.
 It spent a total of eight weeks in the Top 10, longer than any Arashi single and a total of eleven weeks in the Top 30.

 Selling a total of 524,269 copies by the end of 2008, it is the second best-selling single of 2008 in Japan, behind their twenty-third single "Truth/Kaze no Mukō e".

+The song was Arashi's fourth to reach 100 million streams.